jdwininger/JukeBox/README.md

 ### Playback Controls
 - Play, skip, stop functionality
+- Credits: playback requires credits — one credit allows one play.
+Use the "Add Credit" button on the main screen (right column, below the album cards) to add credits.
 - Navigate between tracks within an album
 - Navigate between albums in the library
 - Auto-advance to next track when current finishes